mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 | Red’s Meadow | On-trail | Box | 50 |
 | MTR | On-trail | Box | 155 |

-/Variation: send a box to Tuolumne Meadows instead of Red’s meadow.
-It spaces out the resupply stops better, however TM post office is closed for much of the weekend, and I know a bunch of people who got caught out by this!/
+_Variation: send a box to Tuolumne Meadows instead of Red’s meadow.
+It spaces out the resupply stops better, however TM post office is closed for much of the weekend, and I know a bunch of people who got caught out by this!_

 ### The Roll-the-Dice
 Pre-planning: not much<br/>